 - As with all technology, Al's algorithms will eventually become so complex that we may not be able to understand them. - Human trust in any technology seems critical for long-term development and successful deployment. - We should aim for transparent algorithms that well-informed humans are able to understand.

-Rationale How will future AI convey complex information to us humans?
+How will future AI convey complex information to us humans?

 My chosen fabric was a handkerchief used by cueca dancers.
 Cueca, the national dance of Chile, is performed between a man and a woman.
 In a series of interlocked steps, the male dancer must impress and attract the female dancer using strong and quick dance moves, while the female dancer flirts and seduces him.
 For both roles, the handkerchief is a critical element.
-It's a communication device: males use it to show their desire to attract their partners; females use it to show themselves playful and feminine.
-But it must be used carefully; if used appropriately, it amplifies the effect.
+It s a communication device: males use it to show their desire to attract their partners; females use it to show themselves playful and feminine.
+But it must be used care fully; if used appropriately, it amplifies the effect.
 If used poorly (or dropped) if can ruin the dance.

-I selected this handkerchief as it shows that having well-defined, well-meaning goals in technology is not enough.
-We need to communicate them effectively, we need to understand our partners' moves and subtle signals in order to reach a successful ending.
+I selected this handkerchief as it shows that having well-de fined, well-meaning goals in technology is not enough.
+We need to communicate them effectively, we need to under stand our partners' moves and subtle signals in order to reach a successful ending.

-With the Lights Out, It's Less Dangerous lan Kerr University of Ottawa Canada 14 H ERE WE ARE NOW, ENTERTAIN US!"
-PROCLAIMED THE Naval Commander, making his usual grand entrance for the monthly procurement session.
+With the Lights Out, It's Less Dangerous

+lan Kerr University of Ottawa Canada

+LL II ERE WE ARE NOW, ENTERTAIN US!"
+PROCLAIMED THE ■ Naval Commander, making his usual grand entrance for the monthly procurement session.
 Kurt could barely contain his self-congratulatory smile.
 Rumors about the Commander's legendary entry were true.

 "With the lights out, it's less dangerous."
 Kurt began his bid accordingly.
 "Technology has amplified the speed of war.
 The dim light of human intuition travels too slowly to guide us in real-time life-anddeath decision making."
-Kurt knocked it out of the park, explaining the dangers of leaving the kill switch in human hands, pitching the means by which his AI could further automate automatic weapons.
-During his motorcycle ride back to the lab, Kurt basked in the glow of his own ideas.
+Kurt knocked it out of the park. explaining the dangers of leaving the kill switch in human hands, pitching the means by which his AI could further automate automatic weapons.
+During his motorcycle ride back to the lab.
+Kurt basked in the same deactivation code, passed down from the Maharal through the generations as a communal safeguard.
+Precisely this had led each to study AI.

+Like Adam, the clay golem was animated by an act of devout creation.
+Maharal The piously inscribed one of G-d's seventy-two names along with the Hebraic code on its forehead: אמת-the word for "truth." powerful The combination of these sacred words glow of his own ideas.
 Robots do not seek revenge.
 They are not subject to fatigue.
 They are not confused by the fog of war.
 Much to his chagrin, Kurt's reprise did not go over quite as well with his colleague Tobi.

 "My paragon of inventors," she replied, channeling Plato, "the discoverer of an art is not the best judge of the good or harm which will accrue to those who practice it."

 "What is that supposed to mean?" asked Kurt.